We deal with around 13,000 blockages on our network every year at a cost of around £5m, with around 75% of them involving disposable items.

 In the environment

-During heavy rainfall, sewers can overflow and wipes and other disposable items can make their way into rivers and the sea causing river and marine pollution.
-Sadly, animals often consume these items which can result in them suffocating or starving to death.
+Blockages can burst sewers or cause them to overflow, resulting in wipes and other disposable items making their way into rivers and the sea causing river and marine pollution.

 Order your free waste devices

 If we provide you with sewerage services, you can order a free waste pack from us.

 These devices will help keep your drains clear of blockages, while also preventing unwanted plumbing bills.

 Your free waste devices will be processed and dispatched by Save Water Save Money on behalf of Wessex Water.